alexivany/MixNote/README.md

 - [Luxon](https://moment.github.io/luxon/) used for updating and displaying formatted local dates and times.
 - [Guitar Tab Generator](https://codepen.io/jshawl/pen/qNgomR) used as a starting point for the guitar & bass instrument tabs.

+### Credits
+A HUGE thank you to my [Get Coding](https://www.getcoding.ca/) coach [Eti-abasi Umobong](https://www.linkedin.com/in/eti-abasi/) for his support and guidance while I built this.

 ### Contact
 Please contact me with any comments or concerns, I love hearing feedback!

 - Email: ivany.world@gmail.com
 - Github: https://github.com/alexivany